 In our multi-tiered Enterprise Agile model, Delivery teams follow Scrum.
 These teams are fed work by a Core Product team (think: Product Owner team) which is comprised of Solution Architects, Product Owners, Product Managers, SMEs and Program Managers.
 The Product team receives work from Portfolio team which includes Enterprise Architects, Product and Program Leadership.

-The Portfolio team identifies Initiatives which are tied to one or more Epics that the Product teams breaks down into one or more Features and high-level stories and the Delivery teams refines these stories and delivers them in 2-week sprints.
+The Portfolio team identifies Initiatives which are tied to one or more Epics that the Product teams break down into one or more Features and high-level stories and the Delivery teams refine these stories and deliver them in 2-week sprints.

 Developers and testers on Delivery teams report to managers who may or may not be on the Product teams.
 The manager’s job is to keep track of team availability and assist Scrum Masters of Delivery teams with capacity planning in addition to other managerial duties.

 Rarely, if at all, do these managers provide any direction to the teams in terms of what they can or cannot do within a sprint.
 That is determined solely by the work lined up by the Product team and accepted by the delivery teams within the sprint.

 II.
 Team boundaries are the people.
 Work is moved to people, teams are not re-organized to fit the work.